Motorola AURA

 The Motorola RAZR V3 runs on a customized version of Motorola’s operating system, which is tailor-made to complement the hardware and display of the phone.
 The UI is easy to understand and intuitive, orienting everything around ease of access to basic features and functions.

 The main menu is represented via several icons and can be browsed through using the direction keys on the phone.
-The interface is responsive and quite accommodating, presenting users with a very straightforward layout that permits quick access to applications and settings.
-The RAZR V3 also provides several customization options to allow users to personalize their device, including wallpapers and ringtones.
+The interface feels pretty responsive and, honestly, accommodating too, it gives users a layout that’s straightforward enough so you can reach apps and settings quickly and with less fuss.
+The RAZR V3 also brings a handful of customization options that let people personalize their device, like choosing wallpapers or changing ringtones, and it kind of makes everything feel more tailored.

 Performance and Functionality